cyanzhong/docs.taio.app/docs/quick-start/editor.md

 - [Flowchart](https://flowchart.js.org/)
 - [Mermaid](https://mermaid-js.github.io/mermaid/#/)

-These extensions allow you to highlight code, display math formulas, flowcharts and more in Markdown, please refer to their documentation for more information.
+These extensions allow you to highlight code, display math formulas, flowcharts and more in Markdown, see [Math Formulas](editor/math.md) and [Diagrams](editor/diagrams.md) for basic usage.
+Please refer to their documentation for more information.